lmcarneiro/resume/README.md

 `git clone https://github.com/lmcarneiro/resume.git`

 Then, open the 'index.html' file in your web browser to view the resume page.

-# Usage
-This project is intended as a template for your own personal resume page.
-Feel free to use this code as a starting point for your own website, and customize it to showcase your own skills and experience.

 # Credits
 This project was created by Lucas Carneiro.